-You can expect to feel muscle tightness and fatigue, intermittent back pain, and reduced flexibility on assessment.
+You can expect to feel muscle tightness and fatigue, intermittent back pain, upper back and rib pain and reduced flexibility on assessment.

 We initially look for this in the initial assessment: postural abnormalities, thoracic kyphosis, positive Adam’s test – structural or functional scoliosis, muscle length discrepancies, reduced range of motion, and muscular strength of trunk and gluteal.